metal-stack-cloud/api/README.md

 ## Method-Options

-MethodOptions specify the additional behavior and restrictions of api-endpoints.
+MethodOptions specify the additional behavior, restrictions and scopes of api-endpoints.
 These are used to generate "ServicePermissions", which can be utilized for authentication, authorization, auditing and payment (mainly in interceptors).

+> [!IMPORTANT]
+>
+> Every operation needs at least an option, which references the scope of the request: **ROLE** or **VISIBILTY**

 ### Options regarding authorization: